Victor0118/Victor0118.github.io/_pages/about.md

   - /about.html
 ---
 - I started working in [Boreaslis.ai](https://www.borealisai.com/en/) as a research engineer in Dec 2019.
 Previously, I was a machine learning engineer at [RSVP.ai](https://rsvp.ai/en/#/index).
-- My research interests include information retrieval, question answering, semantic parsing and deep learning.
+- My research interests include 1). information retrieval, 2).
+NLP applications: question answering, semantic parsing, 3) data driven machine learning: zero/few-shot learning, transfer learning, meta-learning.
 - I got my Master of Mathematics (Computer Science) degree at the University of Waterloo in April 2019, under the supervision of [Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/) at the Data System group.
 - I got my B.S. degree in computer science and technology at Zhejiang University, China in June 2017.
 I also worked as a research assistant with Professor [Lu Wei](https://istd.sutd.edu.sg/people/faculty/lu-wei) in the winter of 2017 (actually there is no winter in Singapore) and Professor [Ajay Kumar](https://www4.comp.polyu.edu.hk/~csajaykr/) in the summer of 2016.
 - 2020-06-30: As the first author, I have one paper accepted to *ICTIR 2020*.